 Dental Bridges FAQs

-- How much does a dental bridge cost?
+How much does a dental bridge cost?

-- The cost of a dental bridge will depend on the number and location of the missing teeth as well as the type of bridge and materials chosen.
-Chapel Hill Family & Cosmetic Dentistry works with nearly all dental insurance providers and will handle all necessary billing and paperwork.
+The cost of a dental bridge will depend on the number and location of the missing teeth as well as the type of bridge and materials chosen.
+Chapel Hill Family and Cosmetic Dentistry works with nearly all dental insurance providers and will handle all necessary billing and paperwork.
 Additionally, we offer financing through CareCredit for patients who are concerned about cost.

-- Do you repair broken bridgework?
+Do you repair broken bridgework?

-- How do I care for a dental bridge?
+How do I care for a dental bridge?

-- A dental bridge should be brushed and flossed just like natural teeth.
-We will show you a special technique to floss under and around the artificial tooth or teeth.
+A dental bridge should be brushed and flossed just like natural teeth.
+We will show you a special technique to floss under and around artificial tooth or teeth.
 It is also important to visit our Chapel Hill dentist office at least twice a year for routine examinations.

 How long does it take for a dental bridge to feel normal?

 It may take as long as a month for patients to fully adjust to their new bridge.
 During this period we recommend that you avoid foods that are too hot or too cold.